PaperMC/velocitypowered.com/docs/deployment/security.md

 from the tunnel.
 There are many different solutions, ranging from VPN solutions such as [WireGuard](https://www.wireguard.com), [OpenVPN](https://openvpn.net/), and [tinc](https://www.tinc-vpn.org/) to encrypted tunnels such as [spiped](https://www.tarsnap.com/spiped.html).

-This guide will not go into details of how to set up each setup - the setup you want to use should depend on your individual needs.
+This guide will not go into details of how to set up each of these solutions.

 **Advantages**: